oskarrough/codesandnotes/content/Performance/performance-on-the-web.md

 1. Minimize HTTP Requests: A browser can only download so many files at a time and since HTTP requests (the browser asking for a file) is one of the biggest performance penalties, the less requests you make, the faster it'll get.

 2. File concatenation is a great way to minimize requests.
 It basically means merging multiple files into a single one.
 All your styles in one, all your scripts in another and so on.
+Unless you're using HTTP2.
+Yeah.

 3. File minification — once your files are concatenated, you can minify them.
 That means stripping whitespace, linebreaks, unessesary characters, renaming variable names and much more.
 There are plenty online tools that can do this for you but that's not very practical.
 Instead you could use a build tool like Grunt or Gulp but that's for another chapter.
 There are also GUIs for all of this like [CodeKit](https://incident57.com/codekit/) or [Hammer](http://hammerformac.com/).